Luis Olmedo

 Luis A. Olmedo (born 1935) was a New York City Councilman from 1973 to 1984.
 He represented the Bushwick section of Brooklyn in the city council, as a Democrat.

 Life

 Luis Olmedo was of Puerto Rican descent.
-After graduating from college Olmedo was employed in New York City as an antipovery worker.
+After graduating from college Olmedo was employed in New York City as an anti-poverty worker.
 He worked as chairman of Los Sures to create, and then headed up the Southside United Housing Development Fund Corporation.
 He organized a number of protests against the racially biased allocations of public housing.

 Olmedo was first elected in 1973 to the New York City Council from the newly redrawn 27th District, which included major portions of the Williamsburg and Bushwick sections of Brooklyn.
 The district as drawn was predominantly Puerto Rican.
 Over the course of his decade on th Council, became vice chairman of its Black and Hispanic Caucus, as well as chairman of the Council's Youth Services Committee.